Doujin

 Verdict

 At JPY 50,000–60,000 per head on the menu price (with actual spend running closer to JPY 100,000 when drinks are included, based on reviewer averages), Doujin is one of Kyoto's most demanding commitments.
-Five counter seats, dinner-only hours, and a Tabelog Gold award held consecutively from 2020 through 2026 tell you exactly what kind of room this is: small, serious, and booked by people who plan ahead.
+Five counter seats, dinner-only hours, a Tabelog Gold award held consecutively from 2020 through 2026 tell you exactly what kind of room this is: small, serious, booked by people who plan ahead.
 If kaiseki at this level is your reason for visiting Kyoto, Doujin earns its price.
 If you want flexibility or a more social format, look at Ifuki or Chihana instead.

 Portrait